fastrgv/AdaVenture/README.md

 https://youtu.be/428fRdu-fZs

-# AdaVenture GLFW version
+# AdaVenture GLFW/OpenAL version

 ## Whats new:

+**ver 2.2.0 -- 08nov20**
+* Installed completely new cross-platform sound system usind OpenAL.

 **ver 2.1.8 -- 18sep20**
 * Added Windows launcher "adaventure.bat".

-**ver 2.1.7 -- 02jul20**
-* Updated GLFW libs for OSX, Windows to v3.3.2.
-* Added extra drama if angered beetles decide to attack.
-* Added explicit safeguards to GLFW binding.

-**ver 2.1.6 -- 29apr20**
-* Fixed/restored full-screen on all operating systems;

-**ver 2.1.5 -- 18apr20**
-* Changes in shaders now assure that OpenGL v3.3 is sufficient to run this app.
-This is an issue for older graphics drivers.
-* Resolved glfw full-screen problem on RedHat-derived linux distros.
-* Updated to glfw v3.3.2.

-**ver 2.1.4 -- 31mar20**
-* Fixed linux soundLoop overruns due to wrong PID.

-**ver 2.1.3 -- 27jan20**
-* Fixed occasional sound-task related aborts (linux version).
-* OSX & Windows sound still uses proven & reliable SFML libs.

-**ver 2.1.1 -- 22jan20**
-* Ada sound tasks now use unique identifier for robustness;
-* Improved certain sound params.
-* Trimmed a few excessively large sound files.

-**ver 2.1.0 -- 20jan20**
-* Quantum improvement in linux portability by avoiding SFML libs.
-* Linux sound uses Ada tasking to implement music loops.

 ## More change-history at end of file

 ## AdaVenture Game Description
 AdaVenture is a kid-friendly retro point & click game, intended to be a minimal extension to 3D of the 2D Atari game named "Adventure", but with various artistic extrapolations.
+Same stories but a different perspective.
 Now runs on Windows, OSX, and GNU/Linux.
-And the new linux binary now runs on many linux distros!

 Set in ancient Persia, it begins outside the castle of the young King Xerxes, who inherited a magical golden chalice from his father, Darius the Great.
 Coveted by Greek foes King Leonidas of Sparta and King Minos of Crete, the chalice has been stolen.